-As January 1,2020, it will be illegal to produce new Freon refrigerant or R22 (also called virgin refrigerant).
-Freon is a CFC gas which is harmful to the ozone layer and the phaseout was mandated via the Montreal Protocol treaty between global nations.
+As of January 1, 2020, it is illegal to produce new Freon refrigerant or R22 (also called virgin refrigerant).
+Freon is a CFC gas that is harmful to the ozone layer and the phaseout was mandated via the Montreal Protocol treaty between global nations.
 You can legally buy Freon and use it in HVAC systems; there is a common misconception right now that it is outright illegal to use which is not true.
 If you have a system that uses Freon, you can still use it and still get Freon for it.
 We knew this was coming and I will share with you what you need to know about how it will affect your heating and cooling system.

 Freon is a very good refrigerant and was the standard for many years in air conditioners and heat pumps.
 The problem was that it hurt the ozone layer.
 In 1996, a replacement refrigerant that is not harmful to the ozone layer was introduced call Puron or R410A.
 Today, most residential systems run on Puron and if you have a system with Puron you are already upgraded and this phaseout will not affect you.
 In many cases, if a residential system still uses Freon and has a major repair, we will recommend that it be replaced and upgraded to the Puron refrigerant.